Health Information Scientist — Office of Scientific Coordination

 - biomarker development and application

 As a senior bioinformatician and project manager within NCTR’s Office of Scientific Coordination she leads several large bioinformatics projects.
-For example, leading and coordinating efforts that have resulted in widely used software to support FDA‘s genomic research and review, study of adverse drug reaction (ADR), and precision medicine.
-Some of the bioinformatics tools that she helped develop can be found at www.fda.gov/nctrbioinformatics and examples include:
+She has lead and coordinated efforts that resulted in widely used software to support FDA‘s genomic research and review, study of adverse drug reaction (ADR), and precision medicine.
+Some of the bioinformatics tools that she helped develop include:

 - FDALabel: a full-text search web-based database of the FDA drug labeling system which is a resource in study of drug safety, pharmacovigilance, and precision medicine